arminc/terraform-ecs/README.md

 * Show how to use CloudWatch alarms to detect failing (loop) deployments
 * Show how to use AWS Parameter Store as a secure way of accessing secrets from containers
 * Explain and show an example of custom boot commands
-* Explain why we use the word "default" when creating a cluster
 * Explain the strategy for updating ECS nodes (EC2 node draining)
 * Explain service discovery/deployment strategy (One or more ECS clusters)